mmanteli/multilingual-PII-tool/README.md

 The package can be used:
  * As an API, in two flavors: function-based API and object-based API
- * As a command-line tool
+ * As a command-line tool **NOTE**: Command-line tool has no "convert" mode implemented.

 For details, see the [usage document].